 This is one of the first reasons people pick up Coda - to manage data from somewhere else, in a very specific way for that specific instance.

 With Coda's lightweight tables, you can edit, contextualize, or "massage" data very easily.
 You could show or hide rows or columns, drag-and-drop columns, even group by elements to create a pivot table or kanban board.
-And, if you're looking for a Gantt Chart, you can visualize your data in that way too using Coda.
+And, if you're looking for a Gantt Chart, you can visualize your data in that way too using timeline charts in Coda.

 Reason #2 - When you're working with structured and unstructured data